Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Tenants in Nevada have the following rights under the statewide landlord-tenant law.
 The right to:

-- Live in peace and quiet
+- Live in peace and quiet for the entire lease period

-- Live in a habitable rental property
+- Live in a habitable dwelling unit for the entire lease period

 - Be treated fairly without any form of bias on the basis of protected classes such as race, color, religion, and familial status